Release Checklist

 After Publishing

-1. Verify that the release workflow produced every expected CLI and GUI artifact plus checksums.txt, including Linux .deb packages and the macOS GUI .dmg images.
+1. Verify that the release workflow produced every expected CLI and GUI artifact plus checksums.txt, including Linux .deb packages, macOS GUI .dmg images, and the Windows GUI .msi.

-2. Verify that payload-layout validation passed for every archive, .dmg, and Debian package, not just the host-runnable smoke artifacts.
+2. Verify that payload-layout validation passed for every archive, .dmg, Debian package, and MSI package, not just the host-runnable smoke artifacts.

 3. Verify there are no stale browser-era or otherwise unexpected assets attached to the release.